-Student Entrepreneurs Compete In State Qualifiers: Kolohe Ocean Gems Owner Advanced to Nationals
+Student Entrepreneurs Compete In State Qualifiers: Kolohe Ocean Gems Owner Advances to Nationals

 Rose Wong started her jewelry business while a junior at Kaiser High and now that she’s in college, she’s launching a line of fine jewelry that she hopes will become “the next Cartier.”

-Wong won the Global Student Entrepreneurs Award state qualifier last night advancing to the national competition in Dallas, Texas next month.
+Wong won the Global Student Entrepreneurs Awards state qualifier last night advancing to the national competition in Dallas, Texas next month.

 “I think the most motivating thing is being able to provide for myself through my business.
 I also like to share those resources that make me successful with other entrepreneurs.
 I think it’s great to help everyone out” said Wong.